headwirecom/aem-ide-tooling-4-intellij/Readme.md

 * Added feedback to the Password field inside the Server Connection Configuration
 * Rearranged the AEMDC Dialog and improve user interaction
 * Added Tooltips to AEMDC Dialog
 * Increased the IntelliJ Version the plugin can run on to 2016.2 or higher
+* Fixed issues with exception handling and reporting

 **0.7.3**
 * Working on integrating and testing latest Sling Tooling IDE code from Trunk